derkork/simplegen/README.md

  - script: filters/moreFilters.js
    function:
-    # Starting with SimpleGen 1.0.8 you can also easily reference more than one
-    # function in the same file.
+    # You can also reference more than one function in the same file.
     - myOtherFilter
     - yetAnotherFilter